Shimun VIII Yohannan Sulaqa: Life

 Yohannan Sulaqa (The name "Sulaqa" means "Ascension") was born c.
 1510 in the Mosul region of northern Mesopotamia.
 Around 1540 he became abbot of Rabban Hormizd Monastery near Alqosh.
 A single source, Abdisho IV Maron, says he was a monk of the monastery of Sabrishoʿ at Beth Qoqa, near Arbela.

 Widespread complaints emerged against Shimun VII's consecration of his younger nephew as his designated successor.
 This led to three non-related bishops of Shimun VII (the bishops of Erbil, Urmia and Salmas) calling an assembly in Mosul of clergy, monks, and church members from ten regions to elect the hesitant Yohannan Sulaqa as the new patriarch.
-However, A bishop of metropolitan rank was needed at the ceremony in order to consecrate Sulaqa as patriarch.
-As the Eliya family would obviously object to it, Yohannan Sulaqa made the decision of asking Pope Julius III of Rome to celebrate the consecration.
+However, A bishop of metropolitan rank was needed at the ceremony to consecrate Sulaqa as patriarch.
+As the Eliya family would object to it, Yohannan Sulaqa asked Pope Julius III of Rome to celebrate the consecration.

 Yohannan Sulaqa, along with seventy delegates, traveled to Jerusalem to meet the Custodian of the Holy Land.
 The group managed to persuade the Franciscan friars that they agreed with the Catholic faith, and expressed the desire to have Sulaqa confirmed as patriarch by the pope.
-The Friars gave them a letter of presentation to the pope and Sulaqa traveled to Rome, where Andreas Masius gave him assistance as a translator in the court of Pope Julius III.
+The Friars gave them a letter of presentation to the pope and Sulaqa traveled to Rome, where Andreas Masius assisted him as a translator in the court of Pope Julius III.

 Yohannan Sulaqa requested that the pope consecrate him as patriarch.
-He justified this request by saying that, after Shemon VII Ishoyahb's death in 1551, his 8-year-old nephew who was his designated successor also died.
+He justified this request by saying that, after Shemon VII Ishoyahb died in 1551, his 8-year-old nephew who was his designated successor also died.
 For this reason many historians such as Eugène Tisserant, Tfinkdji, and Fiey postulate the existence of one Shimun (VIII) who reigned in Alqosh from 1552 to 1558.
 Becchetti himself says that in reality the designated successor was neither an 8-year-old nor was he dead.
 More recent scholars such as Habbi and Lampar, suggest that Shimun VII did not die in 1551 but reigned till 1558, and that Sulaqa had lied to the pope.